 Elevation: 7,424 ft

-Climbing and access information for this peak is found on page 148 to 149.
-The USGS has identified a lower summit with only 64 feet of prominence just to the north as Granite Mountain, This page places the name on the higher point.
-Neither Peakbagger or Lists of John follow this path.
+Climbing and access information for this peak is on pages 148-149 of the book.
+The USGS has identified a lower summit with only 64 feet of prominence just to the north as Granite Mountain.
+This page places the name on the higher point.
+Neither Peakbagger nor Lists of John follow this path.
 Updated November 2018

 This peak and two lower summits comprise the highest mountain uplift west of Swanholm Peak.
-This area is bounded by the North Fork Boise River in the north, Trail Creek and Swanholm Creek on the west and the Middle Fork Boise River to the south.
-Despite the peak’s major prominence it is not a particularly impressive mountain and there is a limited view from its summit.
+This area is bounded by the North Fork Boise River in the north, Trail Creek and Swanholm Creek on the west, and the Middle Fork Boise River to the south.
+Despite the peak’s significant prominence, it is not a particularly impressive mountain and there is a limited view from its summit.
 Better views are found on nearby Grand Mountain.

-I Climb this peak and nearby, unranked, Grand Mountain on the same day in 2013.
-Dan Robbins and I could not find any sign of the trailhead where it was shown on the Boise National Forest Mao but we did find the trail once we neared the summit.
-We started at the pass on the peak’s east side.
+I climbed this peak and nearby [unranked] Grand Mountain on the same day in 2013.
+Dan Robbins and I could not find any sign of the trailhead where it was shown on the Boise National Forest Map but we did find the trail once we neared the summit.
+We started at the pass on the peak’s East Side.
+USGS Grand Mountain